 Kansas Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the nursing programs offered across the state of Kansas.
 The state’s colleges and universities allow students to choose from a variety of concentrations, among them nurse practitioner, nursing education, and nursing administration.
-If you need a more flexible and more convenient option to earning a nursing degree, you may want to consider enrolling in a bachelor’s or a master’s in nursing degree program at an online university.
-Online universities, such as Walden University, afford students the opportunity to earn a degree entirely online with required practicums generally completed in the student’s hometown.
+If you need a more flexible and more convenient option to earning an education in nursing, you may want to consider enrolling in an online bachelor’s or a master’s in nursing degree program.
+Online programs afford students the opportunity to earn a degree entirely online with required practicums generally completed in the student’s hometown.

-- Highest graduation rate: The University of Kansas 64%.1
+- Highest graduation rate: Washburn Institute of Technology 82%.1

 - Highest net price: Benedictine College $24,879.1

-Continue reading below where you will find several profiles of bachelor’s and master’s degree in nursing programs offered throughout the state of Kansas.
+Continue reading below where you will find more in-depth information about associate’s, bachelor’s, and master’s degree in nursing programs offered throughout the state of Kansas.

 The University of Kansas Medical Center’s four-year, 124-credit undergraduate nursing program leads to the Bachelor of Science in Nursing (BSN).
 Students must complete general college requirements during the freshmen and sophomore years before entering the nursing major for the junior and senior years.
 In addition to nursing coursework in physiological functioning, quality improvement, and nursing across the lifespan, nursing majors will also complete a mandatory practicum each semester of the program.
 Students begin the program in the fall semester, and applicants are strongly encouraged to apply early as the program is competitive.
 Graduates of the program have secured nursing positions in such prestigious institutions as the Mayo Clinic and Johns Hopkins University.